vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Skanda ), Vratārka ( folios 526-53b), VP ( folio 124 ).
 Kojāgara or Kaumudī-mahotsara-on Āśy.
 Pūrnimā; tithi;

-worship of Lakṣmi and Indra riding Airāvata; lighting of lamps fed with ghee or sesame oil on a large scale ( one lakh to 100 ) at night on the capital roads, in temples, parks and private houses; dice play; bath next morning and worship of Indra, sumptuous dinner to brāhmaṇas ; Linga-purāṇa states that beneficent Lakṣmi moves about at midnight in the world saying 'who is awake' and people should drink the water in the cocoanut fruit and play with numerals (i. e. dice marked with numerals ); KY 403, VKK 453-54
+worship of Lakṣmi and Indra riding Airāvata; lighting of lamps fed with ghee or sesame oil on a large scale ( one lakh to 100 ) at night on the capital roads, in temples, parks and private houses; dice play; bath next morning and worship of Indra, sumptuous dinner to brāhmaṇas ; Liṅga-purāṇa states that beneficent Lakṣmi moves about at midnight in the world saying 'who is awake' and people should drink the water in the cocoanut fruit and play with numerals (i. e. dice marked with numerals ); KY 403, VKK 453-54

 [